Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Derivation of new PDMPs for MCMC applications: Forward Event-Chain Monte Carlo

-which determines the contribution of $\Qn$ in $\Qkernel$.In summary, the condition \eqref{eq:condition_tilde_q} codes for the fact that the components on $\spana(\nabla U(x))$ did not trigger any event, so that their conditional distribution with respect to $\projp$ is still $T^{x,\perp}$.
-On the contrary, the direction component $\yp$ is no longer distributed according to $\loiyp$ but according to the \emph{reflected-event} distribution $\rho$ defined in \eqref{eq:def_loiy_sslash}.
+In summary, the condition \eqref{eq:4} codes for the fact that the components on $\spana(\nabla U(x))$ did not trigger any event, so that their conditional distribution is still $\tilde{T}^{x,\perp}(\yp,\cdot)$.
+On the contrary, the direction component $\yp$ is no longer distributed according to $\loiyp$ but according to the \emph{reflected-event} distribution $\rho$ defined in \eqref{eq:3}.
+This result is formally stated in \Cref{theo:invariance_BPS_generalized} in the supplementary document.